openstack/openstack-manuals/doc/cli-reference/source/manila.rst

 .. code-block:: console

-   usage: manila share-network-delete <share-network>
+   usage: manila share-network-delete <share-network> [<share-network> ...]

-Delete share network.
+Delete one or more share networks.

 **Positional arguments:**

 ``<share-network>``
-  Name or ID of share network to be deleted.
+  Name or ID of share network(s) to be deleted.

 .. _manila_share-network-list: